sriharsha9992/istar/README.md

 istar
 =====

-[istar] is a SaaS (Software as a Service) platform for a general variety of software.
+[istar] is a software-as-a-service platform for bioinformatics and chemoinformatics

 Architecture